0x90JMP/0x90JMP.github.io/cheatsheet/linux_privesc/readme.md

 Can we write to or read /etc/shadow, can we write to /etc/passwd, /etc/sudoers.
 Whats inside /etc/sudoers.d/.

-Here we can write to /etc/passwd
+Here we are able to write to the file /etc/passwd.
+We can create a sudo user with id 0.
 ```
 1. Create the hashed password for the /etc/passwd file.